Abstruse-Obtuse | Commonly Confused Words

 etymology

-• Obtuse often refers to something dull or not sharp, think of an obtuse angle in math which is greater than 90 degrees and appears blunt.
+• Obtuse relates to something not sharp or clear, think of an obtuse angle in geometry which is more than 90 degrees.

 © 2025 Lithium Lab Pte Ltd